boolean-uk/cloud-development/es5-aws-sqs-sns-s3/challenge2.md

 # 🧩 SNS → SQS → Lambda Batch Concatenation → S3

-This is a **simple, student-friendly AWS challenge** that builds an event-driven workflow using:
+This is a **simple challenge**, that builds an event-driven workflow using:

 - 📣 **SNS** — publish chunk events
 - 📬 **SQS** — buffer + batch delivery